ehsanrashid/eKYC/README.md

 # eKYC Engine

-A high-performance, asynchronous engine for eKYC (electronic Know Your Customer) identity verification, built on top of [Aeron](https://github.com/aeron-io/aeron) for low-latency messaging, PostgreSQL for identity data storage, and SBE (Simple Binary Encoding) for efficient message serialization.
+A high-performance, asynchronous engine for eKYC (electronic Know Your Customer) identity verification, built with modern C++17.
+The engine leverages [Aeron](https://github.com/aeron-io/aeron) for ultra-low-latency messaging, PostgreSQL for robust identity data storage, and SBE (Simple Binary Encoding) for efficient message serialization.
+The modular design includes custom wrapper libraries for enhanced performance and maintainability.

 ---